alecive/FlatWoken/README.md

 #### Become a contributor
 If you're skilled enough and you're into the project so much that I don't even need to validate your icons before submitting them, I will be pleased to directly add you as a contributor of the main project!

+###### Contributors
+- José Morales https://plus.google.com/+Jos%C3%A9Morales87/posts made an extension pack composed by 35 icons, that has been already integrated in the iconset
+- Iohannes Quon Fabrum https://plus.google.com/109260276583018639821/posts created 24 more icons for KDE, that are in the process of being integrated in the official repository